dmccreary/learn-langchain/docs/about.md

 **Programming Knowledge:** Since LangChain involves working with APIs and possibly coding for integration, a foundational knowledge of programming (preferably in Python) is essential.
 This should include understanding of basic programming concepts like variables, loops, functions, and data structures.

 **GitHub Experience:** Basic familiarity with Git and GitHub, including cloning repositories, committing changes, and understanding version control concepts.

+## Adaptive Learning

+Our goal is to provide content for multiple learning pathways.
+Students who are new to generative AI can focus on less technical topics such as prompt engineering.

+Students with a strong mastery of Python and machine learning can focus on topics such as building knowledge graphs to support intelligent agents that facilitate adaptive learning.